HOW DO I CHOOSE MY WEDDING PHOTOGRAPHER?

 TIMELINES FOR SUCCESSFUL WEDDING IMAGERY

 Work with your wedding photographer and your wedding planner together on building a timeline.
 Everything always takes longer than you think it is going to.
-You need to make sure you are on time for getting ready, that you have a very professional hair and makeup team that can keep a timeline very tight.
+You need to make sure you are on time for getting ready, that you have a very professional hair and makeup team that can keep a timeline very tight, even if fixing the eyelash extensions every 3 minutes.
+Kidding.
 If they run over, you lose opportunities for some fantastic images because it will cut into your timeline.
 If you are having to travel from your getting ready location to your ceremony location then to your reception, allow extra time for unexpected traffic delays.
 These two scenarios are what usually throw the time line off considerably.
 Plan a little extra buffer for this.
 The extra time you may pick up from not having any delays just means more time for amazing photographic opportunities with your wedding photography team.

 WHAT IS A FIRST LOOK?